1975 United Kingdom European Communities membership referendum: 1974 general elections & Labour manifesto commitments

 The support of the Conservative Party, under Margaret Thatcher, was essential to the passage of the Government's European business in the House of Commons.

-The initial euphoria and initial expectations of British membership after joining was very short lived as events in the Middle East would cause impacts which would be particularly felt within Britain.
-The Yom Kippur War would lead to an Oil embargo by Arab counties which would lead to the "Three Day working week" being introduced and would eventually lead to Edward Heath to call a snap election which would ultimately end his time as Prime Minister.
+The initial euphoria over British membership after joining was short-lived as events in the Middle East soon had negative effects on Britain.
+The Yom Kippur War in October led to an oil embargo by Arab countries.
+As a result, the "Three Day working week" was introduced, which eventually led Edward Heath to call a snap election that ended his time as prime minister.

 At the February 1974 United Kingdom general election, the Labour Party manifesto promised renegotiation of the UK's terms of membership, to be followed by a consultative referendum on continued membership under the new terms if they were acceptable.
 Labour would become the largest party but were without an overall majority but managed to form a minority government.

 Within one month of coming into office, the minority Labour Government started the negotiations promised in its February manifesto on the basis set out in that document.

 It is as yet too early to judge the likely results of the tough negotiations which are taking place.
 But whatever the outcome in Brussels, the decision will be taken here by the British people.

 This could be interpreted as including the option of an election in 1975.

 Labour managed to win a very small working majority in a second general election which was held in October that year, and had no need of another general election and the referendum was organised.